-The County mails the property tax bills on October 15.
+A County generally mails property tax bills on October 15.
 Since the first installment payment does not become delinquent until after December 10, there is plenty of time for the parish to verify that a bill has been received for each parcel and that each bill shows the appropriate exemption, if applicable.
 Exemptions are allowed on the General Tax on property used for religious and education purposes.
-However, none of our property is exempt from the Voted Indebtedness and Direct Assessments taxes shown on each bill.
+However, parish properties are not exempt from the Voted Indebtedness and Direct Assessments taxes shown on each bill.

-Additionally, if the parish is leasing equipment they may receive a Personal Property Tax bill.
+Additionally, if the parish is leasing equipment, they may receive a Personal Property Tax bill.
 If the equipment is "leased to purchase", a bill will be sent from the County.
 If it is simply leased equipment, a bill will be received from the leasing company.